DanyaHDanny/tafordqe/README.md

 podman exec -it jenkins /bin/bash
 ```

-* Check the 3 folders were created and populated with parquet files inside:
+* Check that 3 folders are created and filled with parquet files inside:

 Folders with files: